-John, along with Gerard’s mother, Dolores, and Bob and his wife Bernice, supported by their children, grew the family business through the 1950s, 60s and 70s under the names of Keating Implement and Keating Brothers Livestock.
-When Bob passed away in 1979, John and Dolores purchase the interest in the business owned by Bob and Bernice.
+John, along with Gerard’s mother, Dolores, and Bob and his wife Bernice, supported by their children, grew the family business through the 1950s, 60s, and 70s under the names of Keating Implement and Keating Brothers Livestock.
+When Bob passed away in 1979, John and Dolores purchased the interest in the business owned by Bob and Bernice.

 John and Dolores continued to grow the family enterprise, investing in the farm equipment business dba Keating International, Land and Livestock feeding operations.
 In 1985, they chose to cease operations and retire after surviving a horrific recession which began in 1981 and did not bottom until 1987.
 Agriculture land values did not return to the 1981 peak until 1999.

 John and Dolores enjoyed a wonderful retirement traveling and spending time with family and friends.
-Dolores lived a full life passing on July 6, 2008 at the age of 79.
-John passed on August , 2017 in his own bed in the house which he and Dolores enjoyed for 64 years which was built by his father Phillip in 1917.
+Dolores lived a full life passing on July 6, 2008, at the age of 79.
+John passed in August 2017 in his own bed in the house which he and Dolores enjoyed for 64 years which was built by his father Phillip in 1917.
 Dolores, John, and other Keating family members mentioned above are buried in the community cemetery located in Atkinson, Nebraska.

 Gerard Keating was born at the end of the baby boom generation in 1964 and is the youngest of eight children.

 He lived a happy and free-spirited childhood in Atkinson, supported by a father who encouraged risk-taking, and a mother who demanded honesty and hard work.
 Gerard attended high school in Atkinson, enjoying Future Farmers of America leadership activities, friends, and sports.
 After graduating from high school in 1982, he attended the University of Nebraska where he majored in Agribusiness and graduated in 1987.
 He was Vice President of Alpha Gamma Sigma Fraternity and elected Study Body President/Regent in 1985.

 Today, Gerard works to continue the family legacy by investing in Agriculture, Logistics, Real Estate, and Energy.
 He lives in Naples, Florida with his wife and two children.

 The Keating family has a rich history of distinguishable individuals.